Skip to content

 When a baby is weaned onto solid food, their microbiome adapts.
 They stop receiving HMOs and good bacteria from the breast milk and will need supplementation from other areas.
 Their microbiome adapts to break down different carbohydrates, fats and proteins found in the new food.
 When a baby has been fully weaned off milk, their microbiome starts to resemble a more mature profile.

 Antibiotics may cause imbalances in the microbiome at any age.
 But, in early life, more long-term effects can be seen.
 Studies have shown that antibiotic use during the first two years of life can increase the risk of asthma, eczema, allergies, obesity and inflammatory bowel disease in later life9,10,11,12,13,14.
-This goes to show the importance of good bacteria and a healthy microbiome in early childhood.

 Sometimes antibiotics are inevitable, so if your baby does need to take a course, you could consider topping up their levels of friendly bacteria with probiotics.

-Your little one may also become quite mobile.
-In fact, just the crawling action helps to build your child’s immune system.
+The crawling action helps to build your child’s immune system.
 During early years, the immune system starts to mature as it learns how to distinguish between friend and foe.
 Exposure to new bacteria is crucial for immune development, so a healthy home doesn't necessarily have to be a clean one!

 Here's the science: a study in 2017 showed that crawling resulted in the creation of ‘clouds of microbes’.
 These clouds introduced the infant to a variety of microbes and dust particles.
 These results suggest the exposure to new microbes provided a challenge to the infants’ immune systems and aided the process of early immune development15.